tabbi89/CommanderBundle/Resources/doc/index.md

 Getting Started With CommanderBundle
 ====================================

-It is based on Jeffrey Way Commander.
+It is based on [https://github.com/laracasts/Commander](Jeffrey Way Commander).

 ## Installation